flavienbwk/book-devops/eng/README.md

 The benefit of this kind of foundation is that it integrates all these services automatically, without ever touching the application code, nor even requiring the integrator to know about your infrastructure.
 Thus, you are guaranteed that all deployed software conforms to your monitoring and security requirements.
 It's the foundation that adapts to the deployed software.

 Installation mechanisms standardized by Kubernetes (e.g., Kubernetes manifests, Helm[^Helm]) require just a few commands for software deployment.
 Kubernetes will automatically instantiate new containers or nodes if user load is too high.
-We will discuss the technical aspects of these technologies in the chapter "[Extensions to Simplify Infrastructure](#des-extensions-pour-simplifier-linfrastructure)".
+We will discuss the technical aspects of these technologies in the chapter "[Extensions to simplify infrastructure](#extensions-to-simplify-infrastructure)".

 If your organization consists of staff already trained in ESXi technologies, or if your organization's SSI rules are not ready for a Cloud foundation, it's still possible to set up a Kubernetes cluster on your traditional ESXi infrastructure.
 This could be considered in a transformation plan, at the cost of temporarily increased technical debt while your historic teams get trained in Cloud technologies.

 In terms of security, containerized technology interfaces are standardized.
 It's no longer about checking the container's contents since the infrastructure takes care of it.
 It's about ensuring the security of containerization technology (e.g., Docker, CRI-O), as well as orchestration technologies (e.g., Kubernetes, Rancher, OpenShift).

-For example, have you ensured that _Microsoft Word_ is secure through [certification](#qualification-certification-et-homologation)?
+For example, have you ensured that _Microsoft Word_ is secure through [certification](#qualification-certification-and-approval)?
 However, every _Word_ file doesn't need to be certified separately.
 It's the same for a containerized application: whether coded in Python, Go, PHP, or embedding the latest libraries, it's the container running it that needs certification.

 In conclusion, treat your foundation as a product serving your engineers.
-The more you centralize and automate the use of this foundation's services, the less technical debt you'll have to maintain (see chapter "[Leveraging Automation](#tirer-parti-de-lautomatisation)").
+The more you centralize and automate the use of this foundation's services, the less technical debt you'll have to maintain (see chapter "[Leveraging automation](#leveraging-automation)").
 Ultimately, this effort results in better service availability for your customers.

 ## Abandoning VMs?